 |Ookla Consistency Score||73.8%||79.7%||79.2%|

 |Consumer Reports Reception Score||Good||Poor||Good|

 By every metric available, Verizon covers more of the U.S. than any other wireless carrier, and it does it the best.
-Verizon’s 4G LTE network reaches around 70% of the country, compared to 68% for AT&T, 62% for T-Mobile and just 30% for Sprint.
-According to OpenSignal, Verizon customers have access to 4G speeds 95.9% of the time — the highest of any wireless carrier — and they also have the best experience when they’re connected.
+Verizon’s 4G LTE network reaches around 97.4% of the country, compared to 97% for T-Mobile, 92.9% for AT&T, and 92.5% for Sprint, according to OpenSignal.

 Verizon has also swept RootMetrics’ awards for reliability, speed, data performance and call performance every year since 2013.
 The one category in which Verizon’s not the clear winner?
 It’s shared first place with AT&T for text performance over the past few years.
 Verizon also got ranked highest in every region of J.D.
 Power’s wireless network study, reporting the fewest problems of any provider.